IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/media.md

 ### Available stock components

-By default, the IndiGO platform offers a delightful user interface that provides a browsable hierarchy of media content which can be played and/or browsed from installed media sources.
+By default, the TomTom IndiGO platform offers a delightful user interface that provides a browsable hierarchy of media content which can be played and/or browsed from installed media sources.

 This user interface can be customized, expanded upon, and even replaced, to accommodate different